About This Episode

-BONUS MATERIAL: Want to hear the raw, unedited, and personal conversation between Dr. Amy and Teri immediately after recording this episode?
+Want to hear the raw, unedited, and personal conversation between Dr. Amy and Teri immediately after recording this episode?
 Check out the video Brainy Moms Unplugged: Fostering Your Child’s Academic Perseverance or audio recording.

 Don’t Give Up!
 Fostering Your Child’s Academic Perseverance

 with Guest Dr. Pooneh Roney

 Dr. Amy Moore: Hi, and welcome to this episode of Brainy Moms.
 I’m Dr. Amy Moore.
 I’m here with my co-host, Teri Miller, and we are coming to you today from sunny Colorado.
 We’re super excited to introduce you to our guest today, Dr. Pooneh Roney.
 Pooneh is an educator, researcher, cognitive trainer and global lead for BrainRx.
 She has a Master’s Degree in Mind, Brain, and Education from Harvard Graduate School of Education.
 She went on to earn a PhD in education in the UK.
 And in addition to being the global lead for BrainRx, she also teaches at the Department of Education and Brunel University in London.
 Her latest research focuses on academic perseverance and motivation among adolescents.